TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Lists.rst

 .. important::

-   Each asterix `*` has to be followed by two spaces.
+   Each asterix `*` has to be followed by three spaces.
    If you only use one the sublist is interpreted like a citation.